barbahgamesfounder/barbahgamesfounder/README.md

 Our vision is deeply rooted in:

-       Empowerment: Leveraging the dynamic world of esports to open up new opportunities for young people.
+       Empowerment: Leveraging the dynamic world of esports to open up new opportunities for e-athletes.

        Education: Integrating gaming with skill development for real-world applications.